 Many hours later as he faced the only open window in his room, Shafiq was to remember that distant afternoon when he took his first born to see the undulating sand dunes of the vast desert.
 Sitting in that room, his eyes glanced upon the CCTV camera screening footage of his days and nights inside this enclosure to the outside world.

-In that room, the morning refused to go by quicker.
+Inside that room, the morning refused to go by any quicker.
 He looked out the window but could not recognise the street.
 In the dead of the night, it was hard to tell where those crazy people had driven him to.
 They must have pushed a tranquiliser, something very potent.
 He had not been able to fight the men for too long as they dragged him out of his house and shoved him into the car.
 Screams had formed at the base of his throat, but they refused to materialise.
 He had wanted to call his children, ask them to keep him home.

-In that moment, he felt he would miss them.
+Caught in the whirlwind of those few mad moments, he felt he would miss them.

-In his semi-dazed state, he walked around the room as pangs of hunger cleared away all the other thoughts trying to flash through his mind—his old mother, his three little sisters, his village by the rolling hills bordering Assam and Habiganj.
+In his semi-dazed state, he walked around the room as pangs of hunger cleared away all other thoughts trying to flash through his mind—his old mother, his three little sisters, his village by the rolling hills bordering Assam and Habiganj.

 Lunch was a humble spread.
-He was served in the room, on a table which could be propped against the bed.
-Knees popping just loud enough for him to hear, Shafiq sat down for lunch, but soon found himself grossly disappointed.
+Food was served in the room, on a table which could be propped against the bed.
+Knees popping just loudly enough for him to hear, Shafiq sat down for lunch, but soon found himself grossly disappointed.
 The daal reminded him of the muddy-brown water that flowed through the river that separated two countries.
 The chicken, scrawny, to him appeared skinnier than his own fingers.
 Unwillingly he gulped down the meal in slow, decisive bites.